 - 1. Notice.
 Not less than 10 days prior to the date of the contemplated action, the Board of Education or an appropriate administrative officer of the district will cause written notice of such proposed action to be delivered to the student and the student's parent/guardian.
 Such delivery may be by United States mail addressed to the last known address of the student or the student's parent/guardian. - 2.
 Emergency notice.
 In the event it is determined that an emergency exists necessitating a shorter period of notice, the period of notice may be shortened provided that the student or the student's parent/guardian have actual notice of the hearing prior to the time it is held. - 3.
 Contents of notice.
-The notice will contain the following basic information: - A statement of the basic reasons alleged for the contemplated denial of admission or expulsion.
+The notice will contain the following basic information: - a.
+A statement of the basic reasons alleged for the contemplated denial of admission or expulsion. - b.

-b.
 A statement that a hearing on the question of expulsion or denial of admission will be held if requested by the student or parent/guardian within 10 days after the date of the notice.

-- c.
-A statement of the date, time and place of the hearing in the event one is requested. - d.
+c.
+A statement of the date, time and place of the hearing in the event one is requested.

+- d.
 A statement that the student may be present at the hearing and hear all information against him or her, that the student will have an opportunity to present such information as is relevant and that the student may be accompanied and represented by a parent/guardian and an attorney. - e.
 A statement that failure to participate in such hearing constitutes a waiver of further rights in the matter. - 4.
+Records.
+At least two business days in which school is in session prior to the expulsion hearing, all records intended to be used as supporting evidence must be provided to the student or their parent/guardian.
+If a record is discovered afterwards, the record must be provided to the student or their parent/guardian as soon as possible. - 5.
 Conduct of hearing.
 A hearing may be requested by the parent/guardian.
-Such hearing will be conducted by the superintendent.
+Such hearing will be conducted by the superintendent, unless the superintendent was involved in investigating or reporting an incident that led to the hearing.
+In such a case, the superintendent will delegate their ability to conduct the hearing to a designee who was not involved in investigating or reporting such an incident.
 The hearing may be conducted in open session or may be closed except to those individuals deemed advisable by the superintendent but including in all events the student, the parent/guardian and, if requested, the student's attorney.
 Such individuals as may have pertinent information will be admitted to a closed hearing to the extent necessary to provide such information.

+During the hearing, the district will have the burden of proving by a preponderance of evidence that the student has violated one of the grounds for expulsion in the school district's policy and state law.
 Testimony and information may be presented under oath.
 However, technical rules of evidence will not be applicable, and the superintendent may consider and give appropriate weight to such information or evidence he or she deems appropriate.
 The student's written statement, if any, may be presented as evidence in accordance with applicable law.
 The student or representative may question individuals presenting information.